 PARK OVERVIEW

 Most people think of the Smoky Mountains as a place of scenic beauty and outdoor recreation, and that is certainly no misconception.
-There are over 800 miles of trails in the park and all are open to hikers, while nearly 500 miles of these are available to horseback riders as well.
-Mountain biking, on the other hand, is allowed only on four short trails.
-Road biking is allowed, but discouraged in most places due to narrow, winding roads.
+There are over 800 miles of trails in the park and all are open to hikers, and nearly 500 miles of these are available to horseback riders as well.
+Mountain biking, on the other hand, is allowed only on three short trails.
+Road biking is allowed but discouraged in most places due to narrow, winding roads.
 In addition to hiking, visitors can fish in the streams and may catch a glimpse of bears, elk, deer, turkey, and other animals.

 What people do not associate the park with is human history, yet there is plenty of that as well.
 Great Smoky Mountains National Park is the only National Park not created with land already owned by the government or donated by private individuals.
 In the late 1920s and early 1930s, everyone who once lived here was forced to sell their land so the park could be created (authorized in 1934 and opened in 1940).
 Many buildings from the mountain homesteads remain in existence.
 Also, over one hundred cemeteries, some small family plots and others larger church cemeteries, are within the park boundaries.
 Many can easily be found along the roads and trails, while others can only be found by those who know where to look.

 Unlike smaller parks where National Park Planner brings you details about everything there is to see and do, with a park the size of the Smokies this is not possible.
 I spent fifteen days at the park, and even so, I was only able to cover a fraction of what the park offers, particularly when it comes to hiking.
 My coverage of the campgrounds, picnic areas, and historical structures is pretty thorough, but trail reports are limited to one or two hikes in each of the many distinct regions around the park.
-Pick up a trail map, because there is plenty to explore beyond the coverage found here on National Park Planner.
+Pick up a trail map, because there is plenty to explore beyond the coverage found here.

 OPERATING HOURS

-The Great Smoky Mountains National Park is open year round, though certain facilities are only open seasonally and road closures during winter may limit access into areas of the park.
+Great Smoky Mountains National Park is open year round, though certain facilities are only open seasonally, and road closures during winter may limit access into areas of the park.
 Some roads are always closed for the winter season, while snow storms may temporarily close others.
 For more information, visit the National Park Service’s Seasonal Road Schedule and Temporary Road and Facility Closures web pages.

 The Cades Cove and Smokemont Campgrounds are open year-round, while the rest are open seasonally.
 As long as you can get to them, the backcountry campsites are open year-round.
 As mentioned, roads to the trails may be closed, and at times a trail may be closed for maintenance, so reaching a specific campsite may be difficult, if not impossible.
 None of the Group Campgrounds or Horse Camps are open year-round.
 The National Park Service’s Frontcountry Camping web page has the latest schedules and fees for camping in the park.